Hannahdlewis/Code-Quiz/README.md

 Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to update tests as appropriate.

 Support